pax-n/tweeter/README.md

 - Express
 - Node 5.10.x or above
+- Chance
+- Express
+- Body-parser
+- Timeago

 ## Using Tweeter

 #### Tweet

-There's only one function to this app which is tweet due to being only a front-end design focused project.
+There's only one function to this app which is TWEET due to being only a front-end design focused project.

-Writing something inside the text box and pressing tweet will generate random tweets from random users.
+Writing something inside the text box and pressing tweet will generate a random tweet from a random users.